digitalwareshub/tickk/README.md

 ## 📱 Progressive Web App

-OnePageOS is built as a PWA, offering:
+tickk is built as a PWA, offering:

 - **Installation**: Add to home screen on mobile/desktop
 - **Offline Support**: Continue working without internet